 How can you incorporate Porter’s theory into your own organization?
 For a good primer, we encourage you to get your hands on his 2008 article “The Five Competitive Forces That Shape Strategy” through Harvard Business Review.
 It is a great introduction to his theories.
 Or, for a smaller, but equally good taste of the competitive forces, view the Harvard Business Publishing interview with Michael Porter by clicking here.

-If we can help you incorporate Porter’s work into your strategic planning process, email us or call toll free at 877-276-4414.
+If we can help you incorporate Porter’s work into your strategic planning process, email us or call at 907-276-4414.
 We would be happy to give you some guidance on how to include his valuable ideas into your strategy.